-Citizen'z Eco-Drive watches are all nice men's watches, but the Promaster is one of the best models available in the Citizen product line.
-The Eco-Drive Promaster is powered by sunlight, and it runs off of Japanese quartz.
+Citizen's Eco-Drive watches are all nice men's watches, but the Promaster is one of the best models currently available in the Citizen product line.
+The Eco-Drive Promaster is powered by sunlight, and it runs on Japanese quartz.
 The bezel is a fairly basic simple design, and it's made from stainless steel.
-The band is a ribbed strip of polyurethane.
+The band is made from a ribbed strip of polyurethane.

-One of the most impressive features that the Eco-Drive Promaster has is its water resistance.
-Most dive watches tend to be suitable for walking in the rain and other basic activities, but the Eco-Drive Promaster is waterproof for 660 feet.
+One of the most impressive features of the Eco-Drive Promaster is its water resistance.
+Most dive watches tend to be suitable for walking in the rain and other basic activities, but the Eco-Drive Promaster is waterproof up to 660 feet.
 That makes it very suitable for people who love to participate in aquatic activities.

 2. Victorinox Swiss Army I.N.O.X.
 Watch

 The I.N.O.X line of Victorinox watches is one of the most respected watch lines in the world.
 This particular model is a stainless steel variant, and it has a jellyfish-shaped bezel.
-It's built to be tougher than the majority of watches, but it maintains a traditional appearance.
-The I.N.O.X uses Swiss quartz like every other watch that Victorinox makes, and it's waterproof for 660 feet.
-The bezel is polished to make it more easily visible in low light conditions.
+It's built to be tougher than the majority of watches while maintaining a traditional appearance.
+The I.N.O.X uses Swiss quartz just like every other watch that Victorinox makes, and it's waterproof for up to 660 feet.
+The bezel is polished to make it more easily visible in low-light conditions.